code-openness/code-openness.github.io/README.md

 `$ gem install just-the-docs`

 ## Page Navigation:
-we are currentlly using the navigation bar formating described in [Section 8](https://jekyllrb.com/tutorials/navigation/#) At the beginning of each Markdown file there should be a, heading as seen below:
+we are currentlly using the navigation bar formating described in [Scenario 8](https://jekyllrb.com/tutorials/navigation/#scenario-8-retrieving-items-based-on-front-matter-properties)
+At the beginning of each Markdown file there should be a, heading as seen below:
 ```
 ---